Guillawme/localres/README.md

 the histogram, and save the histogram as an SVG file (which is useful for adjusting styling to make a pretty figure).

+**Q:** Will it work with MRC files produced by my favorite software (not RELION)?

+**A:** If these MRC files have the same structure, then yes.
+But I don't know for sure, because this tool has only been tested with files produced by RELION.

 ## Acknowledgments

 I reused code suggested by